auroris/SoulmaskCodec/README.md

 [4..]
 LZ4 block   decompresses to the bytes fromBytes accepts
 ```

-The codec stays out of compression so it can stay dependency-free.
-Wrap it
+When loading rows from world.db, use your favorite LZ4 decompresser
-with whatever LZ4 you prefer (the scripts use `lz4-wasm-nodejs`):
+(I like to use `lz4-wasm-nodejs`):

 ```js
 import { UnrealBlob } from 'wscodec';